1. What is Vega?

 Vanna, a second order cross Greek, can be defined as:

-In the Black Scholes model, Vanna is calculated using the following equation:
+In the Black Scholes model, calculate Vanna using the following equation:

 Volga or Volatility Gamma determines the rate of change in Vega on account of a unit change in volatility.
 The same relationship convexity has with duration and gamma has with delta.